Tour Code : EN-011

 Remarks

-- Travel health insurance is mandatory.
+- Please note that travel health insurance is mandatory.

-- During the tours, you will be walking approximately 2 km every day on uneven and
+- During the tours, you will walk approximately 2 km daily on uneven and cobblestone surfaces, inclines, and steps.

 - The order of the sites visited may change to avoid crowds.

-- Domestic flights are economy class.
-The luggage limit is 15 Kg.
-Hand luggage 8 Kg.
+- Please ensure that you carry your passport for all domestic flights.
+Domestic flights are economy class, and the luggage limit is 15 Kg.

 Closing Days of Sites in Istanbul